Modern Girl (Meat Loaf song): Music video

 During the music video, directed by Brian Grant, Meat Loaf is sporting a leather jacket and walks by various scenes dealing with 'modern' women.
 It starts out with a "Miss America" and "Mr. Right" who are newfound parents.
 Then it gets into a biker-type charade and leads into the big gospel-type chorus near the end.
-It fades towards the end, which in the cut of the audio version, it doesn't fade-out.
+The scenes were filmed at Beckton Gas Works.

 Live performances

 Meat Loaf has performed "Modern Girl" many times during the '80s as a regular on his set list.
 It made a comeback during "The Very Best of Meat Loaf" and "Storytellers" tours in the late 1990s.

 Live versions of the song can be found on the Live at Wembley album and the Bad Attitude - Live! video.

 On the live version from the Live at Wembley album, Meat Loaf does not sing the "Gimme the future" part of the chorus, as he left it to the backing vocalists.
 He used similar arrangements for "Blind Before I Stop" on the same album.